mesfind/CODATA-RDA/README.md

-Student Files for Author Carpentry at CODATA/RDA : Reproducible Research Reporting and Dynamic Documents with Open Authoring Tools: Toward the Paper of the Future
+CODATA/RDA : Reproducible Research Reporting and Dynamic Documents with Open Authoring Tools: Toward the Paper of the Future
 =======